-Edit Layer Data¶
+Edit Layer: Data¶

 Title—Human-readable description to briefly identify the layer to clients (required)

-Abstract—Describes the layer
+Abstract—Describes the layer in detail

 Keywords—List of short words associated with the layer to assist catalog searching

-Metadata Link—Allows linking to external documents that describe the data layer.
+Metadata Links—Allows linking to external documents that describe the data layer.
 Currently only two standard format types are valid: TC211 and FGDC.
 TC211 refers to the metadata structure established by the ISO Technical Committee for Geographic Information/Geomatics (ISO/TC 211) while FGDC refers to those set out by the Federal Geographic Data Committee (FGDC) of the United States.